conduitio-labs/conduit-connector-oracle/README.md

 Changing a table name during a connector update can cause quite unexpected results.
 Therefore, it's highly not recommended to do this.

+Creating two source or destination connectors using the same table is not allowed.